 Joseph Samet has been a partner and member of Baker & McKenzie's Global Recovery, Restructuring and Bankruptcy Group, residing in the New York office.
-Mr. Samet retired from the firm on June 30, 2015.
+Mr. Samet retired from the firm in 2015, and still teaches, writes and is available for mediating and expert witness work.
 Since 1975, Mr. Samet has been immersed in a national and international workouts and restructuring, chapter 11 reorganizations, distressed sales of assets, SIPC and bankruptcy practice, representing all parties in interest.
 This includes cross-border issues and chapter 15 cases.
 He also counsels parties in interest and transactional lawyers on potential creditors’ rights/bankruptcy implications of deals, sales, distressed investments and litigation settlements they are considering.
 His experience includes structured finance, corporate governance, pre- and post-bankruptcy litigation, negotiations and mediation.
 He counsels on insurance, monolines and bank liquidations, and advises boards of directors.
 He analyzes executory contract issues, including licenses for businesses in the e-commerce economy, and gives written opinions and analysis in transactions, including in securitizations.
 His practice has involved diverse commercial businesses, including in manufacturing, financial services, retail, service, airlines, energy, healthcare, real estate, e-commerce, sports and telecommunications.
 The work includes prosecution and defense of preference, fraudulent conveyance, equitable subordination and substantive consolidation actions, officer/director liability and Ponzi scheme issues, and related litigation.
 He counsels professional firms and their partners and shareholders on risk management, “unfinished business” and clawback type issues.
 Mr. Samet has prepared expert reports and testified as an expert witness in jury trials and in an international arbitration.
 He is on the SDNY bankruptcy court mediation panel and has taken meditation training courses in 1994 and 2015.